lukasvermeer/lukasvermeer.github.io/_pages/consulting.markdown

 {% include feature_row id="feature_row_listening" type="left" %}

+### “4.9 on a scale of 1 to 5”

+*I recently invited Lukas to deliver a talk on Experimentation at our internal event with senior Data Science leaders from portfolio companies of Prosus.*

+*It was a pleasure to engage with him from the first go.
+He took time to understand our context and audience, to assess what level of details would be needed and what value he could bring to the table.
+He even shared some pre-read material, and suggested for participants to take a survey on experimentation growth to understand where they stand.
+This exercise was very useful for our group.*

+*And finally, he delivered a great session with various learning points for even most senior leaders in the group.
+There were moments when people literally shouted that this is a great piece of information that they learned today.
+His talk touched at topics related to experimentation, both at an organisation/culture and technical level.
+On a survey, we did at the end of session, his talk was highly rated.
+It got a score of 4.9 on a scale of 1 to 5.
+Lukas is clearly an expert on experimentation and I would recommend him very strongly to anyone looking for an advice on that topic.*

+— Nishikant Dhanuka, Prosus Group
+{: .text-right}

 ### “A wise mind easy to work with”

 *Lukas has a unique perspective on the future of our industry.
 His vision for lean operation is effective to scale experimentation.
 The advisor mindset will influence frameworks.